Our Vision, Values and Aims

 In order for our school to be effective, there must be an ethos which sees the whole school team, made up of teaching and non-teaching staff, as being equal and interdependent.
 This sense of being part of a team promotes mutual support, trust and purpose; it is professional, ambitious and focused which promotes excellence.

-For the school to achieve an outstanding level of provision and outcomes for learners in the majority of assessed areas.
+For the school to achieve an excellent level of provision and outcomes for learners.

 Leadership and Management